Ravencentric/awesome-arr/README.md

 - [Flame](https://github.com/pawelmalak/flame) - Flame is self-hosted startpage for your server.
 Easily manage your apps and bookmarks with built-in editors.
 - [Heimdall](https://github.com/linuxserver/Heimdall) - An Application dashboard and launcher.
 - [Homepage](https://github.com/benphelps/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integration.
-- [Homer](https://github.com/bastienwirtz/homer) - A very simple static homepage for your server.
+- [Homer](https://github.com/bastienwirtz/homer) - A very simple static homepage for your server with offline health check.
 - [Organizr](https://github.com/causefx/Organizr) - HTPC/Homelab Services Organizer - Written in PHP.
-- [SUI](https://github.com/jeroenpardon/sui) - A startpage for your server and / or new tab page.

 ## Mobile Apps
 - [LunaSea](https://github.com/JagandeepBrar/LunaSea) - LunaSea is a fully featured, open source self-hosted controller focused on giving you a seamless experience between all of your self-hosted media software remotely on your devices.
 LunaSea currently supports Lidarr, Radarr, Sonarr, NZBGet, SABnzbd, Newznab, Indexer Searching, NZBHydra2, Tautulli, and Wake on LAN.